| use case | apo | ctv | txhash | tluv | intro | vault | catt | matt | tplk |

 This method also fundamentally does not have the extensibility that

-permits with new template version hash programs that
+OP_CHECKTEMPLATEVERIFY permits with new template version hash programs that

 could be made available in future soft-forks.

-has the potential for enabling
+Furthermore, SIGHASH_ANYPREVOUTANYSCRIPT has the potential for enabling

 certain types of recursive covenants.

-can be used with SIGHASH
+Lastly, SIGHASH_ANYPREVOUTANYSCRIPT can be used with SIGHASH flags other

-signing the whole transaction.
+than SIGHASH_ALL signing the whole transaction.
 This can lead to surprising

-(which would only enforce a covenant on
+behaviors, such as with SIGHASH_SINGLE (which would only enforce a covenant on

 one of the coins in an output, not all).